TerriaJS/terriajs/doc/contributing/feature-picking.md

 ### `ImageryLayerFeatureInfo`

-This is a Cesium object - unchanged in `Terria`.
-It is converted to a `Feature` object when picked.
+This is a Cesium object - unchanged in Terria.
+It is converted to a [`Feature`](#terria-feature-object) object when picked.

 Note use of `data` property and how we use `featureDataToGeoJson` to convert `ImageryLayerFeatureInfo` `data` to geoJSON for feature highlighting